kssgarcia/Blog/kssgarciablog/content/posts/BESO.en.md

 ```

-First let's define the number of iteration `niter`, `ERR` the evolutinary rejection ratio and `t` the allowable convergence tolarance, the mnimum radius `r_min` and the optimal volume `V_opt`.
-After the define these variable we compute the adjacency array for the nodes `adjacency_nodes()` and the center of each elements `center_els()`, these arrays will be used to achieved the filter scheme.
+Firs, let's define the number of iteration `niter`, `ERR` the evolutionary rejection ratio and `t` the allowable convergence tolerance, the minimum radius `r_min` and the optimal volume `V_opt`.
+After defining these variables we compute the adjacency array for the nodes `adjacency_nodes()` and the center of each element `center_els()`, these arrays will be used to achieve the filter scheme.

 The loop's sequence is define with: